opencompl/lean-mlir/Blase/README.md

 #### Algorithms Improvements TODO

 - Model reconstruction for counterexamples.
+- Add support for Nat and Int sort by adding a fresh width variable that is universally quantified, and then rewriting along this fresh variable.
+Hm, but no, that doesn't actually work?
+Oh wait, maybe it does?
+Hm, not if it's behind an arrow.
+- So, relatedly, add quantifier elimination support for existentials.
 - Check if it is possible to entirely drop the dependent syntax, and just use the non-dependent AST.
 - Add support for nat, int, bool, and Prop sorts.